 $50 / $500 x 100 = 10% ACOS

 This means you spend 10% of your sales on advertising, which is helpful for calculating your budget when increasing or decreasing your ad expense.

 So use this guide to inform your future Amazon PPC campaigns.
-If you continue to struggle or lack time to improve your PPC efforts, then consider enlisting the help of a PPC agency.
+If you continue to struggle or lack time to improve your PPC efforts, then consider enlisting the help of an Amazon PPC agency.

 Otherwise, it’s time to put your products in front of prospective buyers with the help of PPC.
 Let’s get it.

 This article has been updated and was originally published in November, 2022.